NazaninFarzady/DeepLearning_Ebay/README.md

 We consider using a subset of Coco dataset which is a popular large dataset in Image processing

 ## Models
 We choose Mask RCNN to train our model.
 The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
-Details on the requirements, training on our subset of COCO dataset and background removal results for this repository can be found at the end of the document.
+Details on the requirements and background removal results for this repository can be found at the end of the document.

 ## Web Interface
 At the end we will provide a web application interface in order to able user for entering image, choosing from the models and select remove/change the background of the image